apps/web/application.rb module Web class Application < Hanami::Application configure do # ... assets do # compile true, enabled by default end end configure :production do assets do compile false end end end end

-Each application has a separated set of directories where to look up for files.
+Each application has a separated set of directories where its assets can be found.
 Assets are recursively searched under these paths.

-New projects have a default directory where to put application assets:
+New projects have a default directory where application assets can be put:

 We can add as many directories we want under it (eg.